Dr. Alyene Reese

 Sue Ellen Riddle

-The Clinic, whose mission is to provide accessible, affordable, quality healthcare for the medically uninsured of Sevier County was founded to reflect the life and Biblical teachings of Jesus Christ.
-The providers at Mountain Hope treat patients in need of primary medical care, dental care and behavioral care.
-Another vitally important service provided by Mountain Hope Clinic is the medication assistance program, providing access to affordable medications for chronic diseases.
-Patients are charged affordable base fees for services and no one is refused care if unable to pay.
+The Clinic, whose mission is to provide accessible, affordable, quality healthcare for the uninsured of Sevier County was founded to reflect the life and Biblical teachings of Jesus Christ.
+The providers at Mountain Hope Good Shepherd Clinic treat patients in need of primary medical care, dental care and behavioral care.
+Another vitally important service provided by Mountain Hope Good Shepherd Clinic is the medication assistance program, providing access to affordable medications for chronic diseases.
+Patients are charged based on a sliding fee using the Federal Poverty Level for services provided and no one is refused care if unable to pay.

 In early 1999, Dr. Alyene Reese, retired pediatrician, and her best friend Sue Ellen Riddle, retired social worker, borrowed five rooms in a local church youth building, assembled an all-volunteer staff and started Mountain Hope Good Shepherd Clinic.
-After 22 years of serving Sevier County’s medically uninsured, the Clinic has served over 28,000 patients of record, occupies a modern 10,425 square foot facility in the middle of Sevierville on land leased for $1.00 per year from the Sevier County School System.
+After 24 years of serving Sevier County’s uninsured, the Clinic has served over 31,000 patients of record, occupies a modern facility in the middle of Sevierville on land leased for $1.00 per year from the Sevier County School System.
 The building itself was built by an anonymous benefactor after recruiting many vendors.
-Many local civic organizations, churches, and individuals also donated funds and their services for space expansions and building updates.
+Many local civic organizations, churches, and individuals also donated funds and their services for space expansion and building updates.

 We are here for Sevier County